C# for Visual Studio Code

 brew install --cask visual-studio-code

-to find theShell Command: Install 'code' command in PATH
+shell commandand selectShell Command: Install 'code' command in PATH - Enable auto-save:

 Linux